-These nominated low wage workers or their family members go up on our website with their profile and pictures so people can read their stories.
-For each Traveler, we recruit a primary fundraiser - their "Flight Crew" - who will take the lead in fundraising for the trip but allow any person to donate miles (minimum one way flight) or money to any trip.
+These nominated low wage workers or their family members go up on our website with their narrative and pictures so people can read their stories, encouraging them to make donations to reunite low-income families.

-If you would like to be a lead fundraiser for a trip, please contact us at email@example.com
+If you would like to help us with fundraising, please contact us at email@example.com

-Hello Vuelo is a volunteer run project - 100% of all donations go directly towards trips for low income families.
+Hello Vuelo is a volunteer run 501(c)(3) - donations go directly towards trips to reunite low income families.
 We are a small group of people who believe low wages should not keep families apart and wanted to do something about it.

-Time of Day Media - a social justice media cooperative based - provides media support for this project.
+We partner with media companies, including Time of Day Media - a social justice media cooperative - to produce video/graphic content.

-Hello Vuelo works with amazing partner groups organizing low income communities for fair economic and immigration policies.
-These are a few of the organizations we are working with:
+Hello Vuelo collaborates with amazing partner groups organizing low income communities for fair economic and immigration policies to select Travelers whose trips we fund.
+These are a few of the incredible organizations we are working with: